securitywithoutborders/guide-to-quick-forensics/windows/autoruns.md

 # Review Programs Launching at Startup

-Malware need to find a way to run on start-up when a computer is rebooted, it is thus one of the first thing to check when looking for malicious programs.
-Windows systems have different ways to have programs running on startup, and malwware often use tricks to appears legitimate and/or avoiding standard autoruns methods.
+Spyware needs to find a way to run on start-up when a computer is rebooted, it is thus one of the first thing to check when looking for malicious programs.
+Windows systems have different ways to have programs running on startup, and spyware often use tricks to appears legitimate and/or avoiding standard autoruns methods.

 The [Sysinternals Autoruns](https://technet.microsoft.com/en-ca/sysinternals/bb963902.aspx) tool allows to list exhaustively the programs running on start-up (you should run this program as Administrator if possible) :